mrkloan/ioc-container/README.md

 // ...
 ```

-### Registering dependencies
+### Registering components

-The first step is to use a `RegistrationContainer` in order to register your dependency graph.
-The dependencies registration
+The first step is to use a `RegistrationContainer` in order to register your component graph.
+The components registration
 can be done in any order; a topological sort will be executed before their instantiation to reorder the graph.

 You can create an empty `RegistrationContainer` using the `Container.empty()` factory method: